If you believe someone has overdosed on cocaine, call 911 immediately.

 People who have overdosed on cocaine say their heartbeat was even faster than the elevated rate they normally experienced while on the drug.
-They also report they felt like they were trembling or shaking.
+A rush of energy and increased alertness are normal signs of cocaine use.
+People who overdose report feeling like they were trembling or shaking.
 Other symptoms of a cocaine overdose include blurry vision, chest pain or tightness, extreme anxiety, confusion and hallucinations.

 “I couldn’t see, but I could almost hear what was going on.
 It was awful.
-I laid [on a bed] overdosing for 45 minutes.”– Madeleine Ludwig, of her cocaine overdose
+I laid [on a bed] overdosing for 45 minutes.”

 Madeleine Ludwig overdosed on cocaine as a teenager.
 Although she had injected cocaine in the past, her tolerance may have been lower when she overdosed because she had just been released from jail.
 She injected a gram and a half of what she called the purest cocaine she’d ever seen.